Review of heat and charge transport in strongly magnetized relativistic plasmas: Summary

 Extending the analysis to QGP, we found qualitatively similar features in the behavior of conductivities, though the absolute values differ significantly from lattice QCD results \cite{Astrakhantsev:2019zkr,Almirante:2024lqn}, especially for the longitudinal conductivity.
 This discrepancy underscores the importance of higher-order and nonperturbative effects that are not captured within the leading-order formalism employed in this study.
 Future work should aim to incorporate subleading contributions, such as two-to-two scattering processes, as well as nonperturbative effects, to improve the quality of theoretical transport studies in QGP.

 Finally, we examined deviations from the Wiedemann--Franz law in strongly magnetized plasmas.
 Our results reveal that the Lorenz numbers exhibit a nontrivial dependence on model parameters and the magnetic field strength, signaling a clear breakdown of the conventional relationship between thermal and electrical conductivities in these systems.
-In the chiral limit, however, we find that the flavor-specific longitudinal and transverse Lorenz numbers approach universal limiting values, $L_{f,\perp}\approx 3L_{f,\parallel} \approx L_0/q_f^2$, in the regime of sufficiently strong magnetic fields.
+In the chiral limit, however, we find that the flavor-specific longitudinal Lorenz numbers approach universal limiting values, $L_{f,\parallel} \approx L_0/(3q_f^2)$, in the regime of sufficiently strong magnetic fields.
 Remarkably, these limiting values remain approximately unchanged even at strong coupling for each species of charged fermions.
-This suggests that the inelastic one-to-two and two-to-one processes, which dominate the damping rate when $|eB|/T^2\gg 1$, govern both heat and charge transport in a similar manner, thereby leading to fixed values for the transverse and longitudinal Lorenz numbers.
-However, the exact underlying mechanism responsible for this behavior remains to be fully understood and warrants further investigation in future studies.
+This suggests that the inelastic one-to-two and two-to-one processes, which dominate the damping rate when $|eB|/T^2\gg 1$, govern both longitudinal heat and charge transport in a similar manner, thereby leading to fixed values for the Lorenz numbers.
+By contrast, the transverse Lorenz numbers in both QED and QCD are increasing functions of $|eB|/T^2$, driven primarily by the growth of the transverse thermal conductivity.
+While this qualitative behavior is understood, the precise underlying mechanism remains unclear and warrants further investigation in future studies.

-\bmhead{Acknowledgements} This research was funded in part by the U.S. National Science Foundation under Grant No.~PHY-2209470.
+\bmhead{Acknowledgements} I.~A.~S. is grateful to Matthias Kaminski, Pavel Kovtun and Guy D. Moore for insightful discussions on the transport properties of relativistic plasmas.
+This work was supported in part by the U.S. National Science Foundation under Grant Nos.~PHY-2209470 and PHY-2514933.